Allen Garfield: Career

 Garfield appeared in over 100 films and television shows.
 He is known for having played nervous villains, corrupt businessmen and politicians.
 In addition he appeared in two art films by German director Wim Wenders, Der Stand der Dinge and Bis ans Ende der Welt.
 Quentin Tarantino studied with Garfield at the beginning of his career as an actor.
 Garfield's lead roles included the 1971 film Cry Uncle!, the 1978 film Skateboard with Leif Garrett and the 1982 film Get Crazy.
-He appeared in the Tales from the Darkside episode The Deal (1988).
+He appeared in the Tales from the Darkside episode "The Deal" (1988).

 Personal life and death

 For a year after his father's death and in tribute to him, Allen used his family name, Goorwitz, for his screen credits.

 When Garfield suffered a stroke before filming his role in The Ninth Gate (1999), director Roman Polanski opted to use Garfield's paralyzed face for his character rather than conceal it or recast the role.
-Garfield suffered another massive stroke in 2004 and thereafter was a long-term nursing care resident at The Motion Picture Home.

-Garfield died of complications related to COVID-19 and his previous strokes at the Motion Picture & Television Country House and Hospital on April 7, 2020, at age 80.
+Garfield suffered another massive stroke in 2004 and thereafter was a long-term nursing care resident at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, where he died of complications related to COVID-19 and his previous strokes on April 7, 2020, at age 80.